Locations

 In practice, this means that each CRM user, portal user, service account, RPA bot, and so on that triggers a license, such as Professional, Limited Professional, or Employee Self-Service, must be covered by SAP.

-This model gives each licensed user unlimited transactions, but it is hard to enforce: companies often undercount, assign generic or middleware licenses, or only discover gaps at audit time.
+This model provides each licensed user with unlimited transactions; however, it is challenging to enforce, as companies often undercount, assign generic or middleware licenses, or only discover gaps at audit time.
 If a user’s license type is unknown, SAP typically assumes the most expensive (e.g., Professional).

 By contrast, SAP’s Digital Access (document-based) model (introduced in 2018) charges only for business documents created in SAP by external systems.
-There are nine core document categories, such as sales orders, purchase orders, invoices, deliveries, and service/maintenance orders.
+There are nine core document categories, including sales orders, purchase orders, invoices, deliveries, and service/maintenance orders.

 Each time an external system creates one of these documents in SAP, it counts against the Digital Access license pool.
 Updates or reads of existing documents do not incur additional charges.